 The period covered by the study is 1625 to 1650, which will enable me to investigate how wardship operated during the Civil Wars and the fate of infant heirs after the abolition of the Court of Wards in 1646.

 Professor Richard Cust, University of Birmingham

 Publications (please include full details with page nos. or web links):

-- 'From private sin to public shame: Sir John Digby and the use of Star Chamber in Northamptonshire and Bedfordshire, 1610' (forthcoming).
-Winner of the Midlands History essay prize 2018, to be published in the Spring 2019 edition of Midlands History.
+- 'From private sin to public shame: Sir John Digby and the use of Star Chamber in Northamptonshire and Bedfordshire, 1610', Midland History (Vol. 44, No. 19), pp. 39–55.
+Winner of the Midland History Essay Prize 2018.

 Scholarly / Public Engagement Activities: